 Your store has been rocking and rolling.
 Making sales, and taking names.
 But sometimes you feel like your Facebook pixel just isn’t working?
-Or it’s not matching up with what you know is happening?
+Or it’s not matching up with what you know is happening because of Google Analytics?

 There’s a solution, and its easier than you might think.

 With the web changing every day, so changes the methods you’ll need to implement to get the most data back to make the best decisions.

 One of the main changes coming to a web near you is how browsers are now treating cookies.

 You may have already noticed a fairly significant discrepancy between your tracked sales and your actual sales.

 When you’ve got almost 3 of 10 people blocking your ads, and developers expiring cookies in a week...
 You need an extra layer to get data in a more consistent manner.

 That’s where the Facebook Conversion API comes in to play.